UT Dallas Substantive Change Policy - UTDPP1094

 - Initiating distance learning programs

 Several additional types of substantive changes, such as initiating dual credit or initiating degree completion programs, are included in the SACSCOC policy.
-Some types of substantive change require only prior notification to SACSCOC whereas others required prior SACSCOC approval prior to implementation.
-A matrix for each type of substantive change, its permission requirements, and its timeline to obtain permission is available via a matrix on the Provost Office's webpage at http://provost.utdallas.edu/home/academic-program-proposals/reporting-substantive-change.
+Some types of substantive change require only prior notification to SACSCOC whereas others require both SACSCOC notification and approval prior to implementation.

 Each individual, position, or entity designated as within the scope of this policy is required to be familiar with and comply with this policy.